Skatetablet/gif-app/README.md

 # Gifs App

-Cree esta aplicación para iniciar a utilizar react
+Creé esta aplicación para iniciar a utilizar react

+I build this app to start learning how to use react

 ## Available Scripts